3D variational autoencoder for fingerprinting microstructure volume elements: Results

 The fully connected network (described in Section~\ref{subsec:surroagate}), acting as a surrogate for the uniaxial tension simulations, was trained for 10,000 epochs.
 Figure~\ref{subfig:mlp_loss} provides the mean-squared error loss throughout the training process and shows smooth convergence of the prediction accuracy for both the training and test data.
 The final MSE loss on the training data is $2.9 \times 10^{-4}$ and $9.3 \times 10^{-4}$ on the test data.
 Once trained, the stress response predictions took $O(10^{-5})$ seconds to compute on an Apple M3 Max SoC.

 Figure~\ref{subfig:mlp_pred} shows the stress response for four sample VEs picked randomly from the validation dataset.
 These were selected to demonstrate that VEs with a stress response around the mean are predicted with a high accuracy, whereas stress responses nearer the extreme values suffer from worse prediction accuracy.
 However, these edges are still captured somewhat, showing that there is indeed some microstructural dependence being afforded by the VAE fingerprints.
 The discrepancy in accuracy for these edge cases is potentially due to a lack of representation in the training dataset.
 It is also worth noting here that the stress response predictions are almost identical for all VEs for the first five strain increments.
 However, these generally fall within the elastic region of the material, in which there is less of an impact from the anisotropy.
 Figure~\ref{subfig:rel_err} shows the mean relative error, i.e.\ $\mathbb{E}(|y - \hat{y}|)$, where $y$ denotes the ground truth stress and $\hat{y}$ is the corresponding prediction, with the standard deviation shown as a shaded region on the plot.
 The mean relative error across all strain increments is 2.75 $\pm$ 0.46 MPa, and is fairly constant across all strain increments except for a drop in error within the elastic region, where anisotropy has less of an effect.
+Note that the standard deviation reported here is the standard deviation of the mean relative error across each time step and not the mean standard deviation of the relative error across each time step, which is 2.35.